First 5 LA Early Childhood Policy Advocacy Fund (EC PAF)

 OVERVIEW

+Please note that funds may not be used for direct services.
 Unsure if your work is connected to systems change?
 Our friends at Social Justice Partners LA put together a wonderful guide defining systems change and explaining how it differs from direct service.

 FUNDING